Basic Policy

 Won an Award of Excellence under the Tokyo Work Circle Project in 2016 (organized by the Tokyo Metropolitan Government), which recognizes companies as having outstanding initiatives that help cancer patients balance treatment and work.

-Won a gold prize for three consecutive years (2019–2021) at the Cancer Ally Awards organized by Gan Ally Club, a private-sector project addressing the issue of cancer and employment
+Won a gold prize for four consecutive years (2019–2022) at the Cancer Ally Awards organized by Gan Ally Club, a private-sector project addressing the issue of cancer and employment

 Promoting the Active Participation of the LGBTQ community, People with Disabilities, and Senior Citizens